-earthquake will probably follow.
-As persistent efforts are being made to have the existence of a Supreme Being acknow-ledged in our National Constitution, the fol-lowing question seems pertinent and appro-priate.
+As persistent efforts are being made to have

+the existence of a Supreme Being acknow-ledged in our National Constitution, the following question seems pertinent and appro-priat .
 If a Republic can sustain itself based upon belief in a Supreme Being, why not a Monarchy, based upon the equal rights of all, the powers of government derived from the consent of the governed?
 If the idea seems absurd in the one case, is it not equally so in the other?
-One of two things is inevitable. the other?
-One of two things is inevitable, we have got to give up the idea that the powers of government are derived from the governed and admit that our Republic is a rebellion, and failure, as Galileo was forced to recant his assertions, or else exchange our belief in a Supreme Being to belief in a Universal Being.
-A cause that is independent of effects for the reciprocal relations of cause and effect. for the reciprocal relations of cause and effect.
+One of two things is inevitable, we have got to give up the idea that the pow ers of government are derived from the governed and admit that our Republic is a rebel-lion, and failure, as Galileo was forced to recant his assertions, or else exchange our belief in a Supreme Being to belief in a Universal Being.
+A cause that is independent of effects for the reciprocal relations of cause and effect.
 Action balanced by reaction seems to be the motive power of all.
 Can any one point to an exception?
-In the same city that gave birth to our Republic extensive preparations are be-ing made to celebrate the first centennial of National existence, in a manner fitting to the occasion, and in this general jubilee all na-tions are invited to participate.
-I am strong-ly impressed that upon that occasion the prin-ciples upon which our government is founded, that the powers of government are derived cipies upon which our government is founded, that the powers of government are derived from the governed, will be reasserted, and all exceptions, whether in favor of a Supreme Being or anything else, will be discarded as in direct opposition to the organic law upon adjust to producing which existence is based, and as the producing cause of untold evil.
+In the same city that gave birth to our Republic extensive preparations are being made to celebrate the first centennial of National existence, in a manner fitting to the occasion, and in this general jubilee all na tions are invited to participate.
+I am strongy impressed that upon that occasion the prin iples upon which our government is founded, that the powers of government are derived from the governed, will be reasserted, and all exceptions, whether in favor of a Supreme Being or anything else, will be discarded as in direct opposition to the organic law upon which existence is based, and as the producing cause of untold evil.